IIT-M conclave charts Global South’s roadmap for safe and trusted AI

 IIT-M Director V Kamakoti underscored the urgency for safety frameworks as AI becomes embedded in healthcare, education and decision-making.

-The Conclave, inaugurated by TRB Rajaa, State Minister for Industries, Investment Promotion and Commerce, focused on developing an AI Safety Commons, an open, collaborative ecosystem of tools, datasets and governance protocols aimed at strengthening safe AI development across the Global South.
+The conclave, inaugurated by Minister for Industries, Investment Promotion and Commerce TRB Rajaa, focused on developing an AI Safety Commons, an open, collaborative ecosystem of tools, datasets and governance protocols aimed at strengthening safe AI development across the Global South.

 "Tamil Nadu's vision is to become an AI-first State.
 Ethical and inclusive AI is essential, and policies must evolve to ensure no community is left behind," Rajaa said.